mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/21_logging-loki-grafana/README.md

-# Chapter 21: Logging with Loki + Grafana – Lab
+# Lab 21: Logging with Loki + Grafana – Lab

 ## Objective:
 Deploy Loki, Promtail, and Grafana for log aggregation.